sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ![]({{ site.url }}{{ site.baseurl }}/images/NFL/All-Numeric Elbow Plot.png)<!-- -->

-Based on the elbow plot above, we will select k=3 for our first K-means cluster on all numerical fields.
+Based on the elbow plot above, we will select k=3 for our first K-means clustering on all numerical fields.

 ```python
 # Let k=3 and cluster on all numerical fields